Licinio-Sextian rogations

 The Licinio-Sextian rogations were a series of laws proposed by tribunes of the plebs, Gaius Licinius Stolo and Lucius Sextius Lateranus, enacted around 367 BC.
-Livy calls them rogatio – though he does refer to them at times as lex – as the plebeian assembly did not at the time have the power to enact leges (laws).
+Livy calls them rogatio – though he does refer to them at times as lex – as the plebeian assembly at the time did not have the power to enact leges (laws).

 These laws provided for a limit on the interest rate of loans and a restriction on private ownership of land.
 A third law, which provided for one of the two consuls to be a plebeian, was rejected.
 Two of these laws were passed in 368 BC, after the two proponents had been elected and re-elected tribunes for nine consecutive years and had successfully prevented the election of patrician magistrates for five years (375–370 BC).
 In 367 BC, during their tenth tribunate, this law was passed.
-In the same year they also proposed a fourth law regarding the priests who were the custodians of the sacred Sibylline Books.
+In the same year, they also proposed a fourth law regarding the priests who were the custodians of the sacred Sibylline Books.

 These and related laws (such as the Leges Genuciae) and the long struggle to pass them were part of the two hundred year conflict of the orders between the patrician aristocracy and the plebeians, who were most of the Roman populace.
 The conflict was one of the major influences on the internal politics of Rome during the first two centuries of the Roman Republic.